 Epson is one of the most trusted names in printing, and the Epson Expression Premium XP-7100 shows why.
 Capable of printing photographs as well as documents, this versatile machine can be whatever you need it to be.

 Though it’s a bit limited in a few areas, the Epson Expression Premium XP-7100 includes a built-in scanner and copier.
 It’s also capable of working with a wide range of media.
 Along with a standard 100-sheet input tray, there’s a dedicated 20-sheet photo tray as well as a 10-sheet rear feed slot for larger prints.
 This Epson printer can even support banner printing up to 44″ long!

 One of the XP-7100’s biggest draws is its EcoTank technology.
 Rather than relying on standard ink or toner cartridges, this printer uses internal reservoirs to store more ink.
 Not only that, the printer is able to make up to 9000 color prints before it needs to be refilled.

 EcoTank refills are available at brick-and-mortar retailers like Staples as well as online.
 However, you probably won’t need to worry about a refill for a while.
 Every printer purchase comes stocked with a two-year supply of ink.

 6. Epson SureColor P900

-No matter what your area of expertise is, this is one printer that you can depend on to deliver awesome results.
-Better yet, the device itself is small and affordable enough to work in your home studio, and it’s (reasonably) affordable, too.
+No matter your area of expertise, this is one printer that you can depend on to deliver awesome results.
+Better yet, the device is small enough to work in your home studio, and it’s (reasonably) affordable, too.
 One caveat: Before buying a P900, it’s important to factor in ink prices.
 At around $500 per bundle pack, replenishing your supplies can really add up.

-As an Amazon Associate we earn from qualifying purchases.
-Certain content that appears on PhotoWorkout.com comes from Amazon.
-This content is provided ‘as is’ and is subject to change or removal at any time.
+Disclosure/Disclaimer: As an Amazon Associate, we earn from qualifying purchases.
+Certain content was provided "as is" from Amazon and is subject to change or removal at any time.